ionic-team/ionic-docs/docs/react/testing/unit-testing/setup.md

 ### Mock `requestAnimationFrame`

-Either in `src/setupTest.ts` or in the individual test file, add the following code before any tests are run:
+Either in `src/setupTest.ts` or in the individual test file, add the following code before any tests run:

 ```tsx title="src/setupTest.ts"
 beforeEach(() => {